kiwicom/nitrolib/docs/components.md

 Nitro `Phone` Wrapper for `InputField` from ***Orbit-components***

-- Phone validation by `libphonenumber-js`
+- Phone validation by call to https://worker.check-phone.workers.dev
 - Translation for required: `forms.this_field_must_be_filled`
 - Translation for validation: `forms.errors.invalid_phone` and `forms.errors.not_supported`